polkadot-fellows/Evaluations/README.md

 Members can also add an ical feed for Fellowship-related data directly into their email client or their Google account using this link: **webcal://fellowship-calendar.kchr.de/?account=YOUR_ACCOUNT_ID**.
 The code for this widget can be found [here](https://github.com/bkchr/fellowship-ical).

-It is recommended that members submit their Argument for review (via GitHub) and on-chain (via Subsquare) as per the following deadlines:
+It is recommended that members submit their argument for review (via GitHub) and on-chain (via Subsquare) as per the following deadlines:
 - For retentions: no later than **30 days** prior to the end of the demotion period
 - For promotions: no later than **40 days** prior to the end of the demotion period